lzrvch/spikebench/README.md

-## pyspikelib: A set of tools for neuronal spiking data mining
+## pyspikelib: a set of tools for neuronal spiking data mining

 **pyspikelib** allows building machine learning models on time series representations of neuronal spike trains.
 For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1810.03855).